SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 26 May, 2024
+### 📅 Monday, 27 May, 2024
 ------
 ### Events
 ------
-As of my last knowledge update in April 2023, one event that is scheduled annually on May 26th (or around that date when it is a fixed-date event) in the United States is Memorial Day.
-However, Memorial Day is observed on the last Monday of May, so it only falls on May 26 when that date coincides with the last Monday of the month.
-Below are bullet points that show the event when it falls on this date:

-- Memorial Day (when May
+- **Memorial Day Observance**:
+  - Memorial Day is a federal holiday in the United States for honoring and mourning military personnel who have died in the performance of their military duties.
+  - The holiday is observed on the last Monday of May.
+  - It originated after the American Civil War to commemorate the Union and Confederate soldiers who died in the Civil War.
+  - By the 20th century, it had been extended to honor all Americans who have died in all wars.
+  -
 ### Positive Qoute
 ------
-"Every sunrise brings new opportunities to shine, embrace them with open arms and a grateful heart. ✨🌅🙌"
+"Every sunrise 🌅 is a new page in the book of life, filled with opportunity and hope.
+Embrace it with all your heart 💖 and let your spirit soar! 🕊️"